The Hidden Burden of Emotional Labor in Work and Home

 As we venture further into this topic, we’ll dissect the different dimensions of emotional labor.
 This includes the workplace and intimate relationships.

-We’ll also explore ways to manage this invisible burden to improve both your emotional well-being and your interactions with others.
+We’ll also explore ways to manage this invisible burden to improve your emotional well-being and your interactions with others.
 After all, awareness is the first step toward transformation.

 So, are you ready to shed light on this often-overlooked aspect of your life?